vkpankov/bioinf_isd/README.md

 ## Identification of tissue-specific immunosuppressive domains in the human genome

+### Aim
+To identify tissue-specific homologs of the viral immunosuppressive domains in the human genome

 ### Project objectives

 1. Scan a latest version of human proteome with the ISDTool 2.0 utility